Clicky

 Metric to Imperial for Weight

-If using cups, use a knife or a spatula to level your ingredients, and remember that you should pack moist ingredients like brown sugar.
+If using cups, level your ingredients with a knife or spatula, and pack moist ingredients like brown sugar.

 Liquid Measurement Conversions (Imperial)